Sarah-chu/AI-project/README.md

 # Classification- Default Payments of Credit Card Clients in Taiwan from 2005

 ## Objective
+Credit card is a commonly used transaction method in modern society and one of the main business of banks.
+For banks, it helps the bank to generate interest revenue but at the same time, it raise the liquidity risk and credit risk to the bank.
+In order to control the cash flow and risk, detecting the customers with default payment next month could play an important roles of estimating the potential **cash flow and risk management**.

 ## Dataset
 This dataset contains information on default payments, demographic factors, credit data, history of payment, and bill statements of credit card clients in Taiwan from April 2005 to September 2005.